 KEYS FOR TOYOTA, HONDA, AND SUBARU

-Art’s Automotive can handle ANY automotive lock, key, or immobilizer problem for far less money than a dealership, at least for the makes we repair here.
+We’re experienced car locksmiths.
+Art’s Automotive can handle any automotive lock, key, or immobilizer problem for far less money than a dealership, at least for the makes we repair here.
 Several times per day someone will assume we can’t take care of a lock or key problem because another shop or a locksmith said it’s something only a dealership can handle.
 Art’s Automotive is licensed and bonded, like all legitimate locksmiths.
 The difference between us and some of the others is that we own factory scan tools for every make we repair.
 This us allows us to work with new systems long before the aftermarket comes up with a solution.

 There are lots of places that can copy a key.
 Since all modern cars have a coded transponder chip with a number that the car can read when the key is inserted into the ignition lock, there are two steps to copying a key: first we cut the key so it can turn the lock, and then we convince the car’s computers that the key is legit.

 Chip keys and RFID key IDs